sonai-commits/early-modern-printer-attribution/README.md

 Many books printed in seventeenth-century England carry false or missing information on their title pages.
-Printers who handled politically risky material—unlicensed pamphlets, dissenting religious texts, satirical attacks on the crown—often left their names off, used a fake imprint, or hid behind a bookseller.
+Printers who handled politically risky materials, unlicensed pamphlets, dissenting religious texts, satirical attacks on the crown, often left their names off, used a fake imprint, or hid behind a bookseller.
 Identifying the real printer of an anonymous book is a classic problem in bibliography.